MeeremansMarguerite/MSC-Differentiation-Quantification/README.md

 >  * FIRST install the plugin "Results to Excel" via https://imagej.net/plugins/read-and-write-excel
 >  * Before you start the automatic workflow, try to follow the steps in the macro manually.
 This is necessary to adjust the size of the particles, scale,... depending on the magnification.
 >  * MAGNIFICATION: Determine the scale on 1 the test image with scale bar and set as global scale. \
->   		Recommended magnification per differentiation is 20x, 10x and 10x for Adipogenic, Chondrogenic and Osteogenic respectively. \
+>   		Recommended magnification per differentiation is 20x, 10x and 10x for adipogenic, chondrogenic and osteogenic differentiation respectively. \
 		If you use another scale, do not forget to adjust the appropriate line in the macro (±line 35). \
 		Before you run the macro, make sure the right global scale is active!! ((G) next to image name)
 > * If needed you can add some lines (written at the end of the script) to adjust the Brightness/Contrast of each image (manually OR automatically) before running the analysis, however doing this manually is a time consuming task. \